Airsado/Airsado/README.md

 # Hi I'm Airsado 👋

-Freshman student currently studying Android development and Flutter framework.
+A third year college student, mainly studying mobile development and a little bit of backend

 <!-- - 🔭 I’m currently working on ... -->
 - 🌱 I’m currently learning :